xbeat/Machine-Learning/README.md

 Unit Testing

 Unit testing is a fundamental practice in software development that focuses on testing individual components or functions of a system in isolation.
 It helps ensure that each unit of code performs as expected before integration with other parts of the system.

+## Initializing Weights in Deep Learning

+Xavier Weight Initialization

+Xavier initialization is a crucial method for deep neural networks that helps maintain consistent variance of activations across layers.
+It sets initial weights by drawing from a distribution with zero mean and variance scaled by the number of input and output connections.

 ## Combinatorics Fundamentals